St. Louis Style Ribs

 Place each rack of ribs on a double layer of foil and sprinkle with dry rub from Step 2.

 Wrap racks individually and divide between two baking sheets.

 Bake ribs until very tender but not falling apart, about 3 hours.

 Carefully unwrap ribs.
 Reserve juices in a 4-cup heat proof measuring cup.

 Build a medium-hot fire in a charcoal grill, or heat a gas grill to high.

-Cool to room temperature then cover and refrigerate for 24 hours or more before using.
+We recommend covering the barbecue sauce and refrigerating for 24 hours or more before using.